 For minor chips, the dentist may only need to smooth the rough edges or fill with a dermal filling that matches your tooth.
 Severe chips that do not damage the root or pulp may require a cap or crown to protect the tooth from future infections.
 In situations where the pulp or root is damaged, you may first need a root canal before a crown or cap is placed over the tooth.

-How to Prevent a Chipped Tooth?
+How to Prevent a Chipping?

 Maintaining good oral hygiene is the first step in preventing a chipped tooth.
 Making sure you have no cavities or tooth decay can help keep your tooth enamel strong.